-- Weekday evening workshops are 3 hours long
+- Weekday evening workshops are 2 to 3 hours long

 - Longer, multi-week courses may be proposed as well

-InterAccess’ base instructor pay is $40/hr, with a 3-hour minimum workshop format.
+InterAccess’s base instructor pay is $50/hr, with a 3-hour minimum workshop format.

 Ideal Workshop Proposals:

-- Will focus on a contemporary skill set in new media or electronic art
+- Focus on a contemporary skill set in new media or electronic art

 - Allow for hands-on instruction

-- Make use of the facilities, tools, and equipment already available to InterAccess
+- Make use of the facilities, tools, and equipment already available at InterAccess

 - Require minimal equipment purchase by individual students